Gibirizon/yummy/README.md

 # Yummy 🍽️

-Yummy is a modern web application designed for finding and sharing recipes.
+Yummy is a modern web application designed for searching and sharing recipes.
 It leverages the power of the Internet Computer (IC), providing a decentralized and scalable solution.

 ## Screenshots